Reviews HTML Code Validators

 Why you should check your code with a HTML Validator?

 If you don't check your HTML code it can cause some browsers to crash or not display your web page properly.
 Most importantly, search engine spiders may not be able to pick up the text off your page with broken HTML.
 The same goes for broken links on your website.
 Most search engine quidelines recommend that the HTML code validates.
 Google is also using quality of content as a factor in it's Panda algorithm and that includes clean code.

-To complicate the validation problem most visual web editors, blogs, CMS or WYSIWYG programs, that allow you to design a website with no knowledge of HTML, often produce code that is outdated and therefore doesn't validate.
-They often have enormous code bloat besides.
+Most visual web editors, blogs, CMS or WYSIWYG programs, that allow you to design a website with no knowledge of HTML, often produce code that is outdated and doesn't validate.
+They also often have enormous code bloat.
 Even the newest versions may not be code compliant with the W3C, which regulates HTML code, so be sure and upgrade to the newest versions when they become available.

 Code that links to your social networks may not validate.
 When that happens sometimes it helps to update the Doctype to HTML5.

-Reviews of HTML Code Validators and Error Checkers
+Reviews of Free HTML Code Validators and Error Checkers

 The following reviews cover sites offering a free online HTML Code Validator.
 Not all of them provide the same service and some are more thorough than others.
 If a site is having severe problems I prefer to use the W3C validator first and then try other programs which catch broken tags or links that W3C can miss.
-Be aware that if you have upgraded your site to HTML5 that not all validators have been upgraded to that version of HTML.
+Be aware that if you have upgraded your site to HTML5, not all validators have been upgraded to that version of HTML yet.
 Downloadable HTML validators are not included below although there are add-ons for Firefox and Chrome that you might try.